Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-concepts.md

 The fact that only relevant data sources, fields, and data are included in the data mart does not only reduce the data volume, but also the complexity.

 When a data mart is initiated, the entire subset of data is loaded into memory, even if every part of the mart is not used every time.
 This data load requires resources on the server, network, and client computer.
-The size of the data mart is therefore an important consideration, and the sum of the sizes of all your data marts (located on a server) should be less than the the server's physical memory.
+The size of the data mart is therefore an important consideration, and the sum of the sizes of all your data marts (located on a server) should be less than the server's physical memory.
 Try to make the data marts as focused and small as possible while still fulfulling their purpose.
 Consider splitting data marts that serve more than one purpose, into several smaller ones.

 ## Connections